Got all ready to go on farmers markets tour, stepped outside, it started raining.

 When it was time to re-stitch the mock-felled seam I'd picked out to free the pocket, I first basted the freed part of the pocket to the front, then basted the front to the back with the raw edges matching, then turned the pants right side out and folded on the old crease.
 It required a pin to keep the pocket in place where its hems crossed the seam, and I stuck two other pins to show where to start and stop.

-I wonder whether I mentioned that I'd unpicked the hems, cut along the frayed edge, and basted a fold in just above the old stiching line?
+I wonder whether I mentioned that I'd unpicked the hems, cut along the frayed edge, and basted a fold in just above the old stitching line?
 I sewed mystery tape on the hems before sewing mystery tape over the hem where I'd cut the frayed edge of the pocket off.
 That, too had been basted already.

 The frayed edge wasn't on the pocket proper, but on the cutaway part of the front.
 I did have to re-stitch the quarter-inch twill tape facing the opening of the pocket proper, on both pockets.
 This was harder on the pocket that wasn't picked apart.